Set up Elasticsearch in the AppHost

 Add Elasticsearch resource with data volume

-Section titled “Add Elasticsearch resource with data volume”To add a data volume to the Elasticsearch resource, call the WithDataVolume method on the Elasticsearch resource:
+Section titled “Add Elasticsearch resource with data volume”Add a data volume to the Elasticsearch resource as shown in the following example:

 var builder = DistributedApplication.CreateBuilder(args);